watashone/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value 👂 heard
+  - value 🖐️ used
-  - identifier 👂 heard
+  - identifier 🖐️ used
-  - variable 👂 heard
+  - variable 🖐️ used
-  - constant 👂 heard
+  - constant 🖐️ used
-  - scalar 👂 heard
+  - scalar 🖐️ used
-  - literal 👂 heard
+  - literal 🖐️ used
-  - expression 👂 heard
+  - expression 🖐️ used
-  - heap 👂 heard
+  - heap 🖐️ used
-  - function 👂 heard
+  - function 🖐️ used
-  - procedure 👂 heard
+  - procedure  🖐️ used
-  - method 👂 heard
+  - method  🖐️ used
-  - class 👂 heard
+  - class  🖐️ used
-  - prototype
+  - prototype 🖐️ used
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types 👂 heard
+  - primitive types 🖐️ used
-  - reference types 👂 heard
+  - reference types 🖐️ used
-  - flag
+  - flag 🖐️ used
-  - lexical scope
+  - lexical scope 🖐️ used
-  - code block 👂 heard
+  - code block 🖐️ used
-  - conditions 👂 heard
+  - conditions 🖐️ used
-  - loops 👂 heard
+  - loops 🖐️ used
   - assignment
-  - regular expression 👂 heard
+  - regular expression 🖐️ used
-  - interface
+  - interface 🖐️ used
   - contract
   - module
-  - call stack
+  - call stack 🖐️ used
 - Functions
-  - signature 👂 heard
+  - signature 🖐️ used
-  - argument 👂 heard
+  - argument 🖐️ used
-  - parameter 👂 heard
+  - parameter 🖐️ used
   - pure function
-  - lambda expression
+  - lambda expression 🖐️ used
   - side effects
-  - closure
+  - closure 🖐️ used
   - partial application
   - curry
-  - higher order
+  - higher order 🖐️ used
-  - recursion
+  - recursion 🖐️ used
-  - callback
+  - callback 🖐️ used
-  - listener
+  - listener 🖐️ used
   - compose
   - pipe
   - memoize